Brachychiton rupestris

 Queensland bottle tree

-Tree prized for its enormous bulbous trunk and delicate, dark, spidery leaves.
-Great landscape specimen or bonsai in a pot.
-Raise roots for effect.
+Small tree valued for its large, bulbous trunk and fine, spidery foliage.
+Makes an excellent landscape specimen or bonsai when grown in a pot—try raising it to expose the roots for effect.

 Brachychiton rupestrisBrachychiton rupestris